I Think We're Alone Now: Billie Joe Armstrong version

-Green Day frontman Billie Joe Armstrong released a cover of "I Think We're Alone Now" on March 23, 2020, to the official Green Day YouTube channel.
+Green Day vocalist and guitarist Billie Joe Armstrong released a cover of "I Think We're Alone Now" on March 23, 2020, to the official Green Day YouTube channel.
 In April the performance was also shared on The Late Late Show with James Corden, along with an interview with Armstrong.
 This version, according to Armstrong, was recorded in his bedroom at his home in California and was released during the COVID-19 pandemic as an act of solidarity for those who were practicing social distancing and those in self-quarantine and was released as a single on April 17, 2020.Archived at Ghostarchive and the Wayback Machine: The cover featured Armstrong's sons on bass and drums.